-(a) All crop and livestock producers that apply manure or other nutrients directly or through contract to agricultural fields shall comply with this section.
+- a.
+All crop and livestock producers that apply manure or other nutrients directly or through contract to agricultural fields shall comply with this section.
 Nutrient management plans are required on pastures unless exempt as established in Wis.
 Admin.
-Code ATCP 50.04(3)(b).

-(b) This performance standard does not apply to industrial waste and byproducts regulated under Wis.
+Code ATCP 50.04(3)(b). - b.
+This performance standard does not apply to industrial waste and byproducts regulated under Wis.
 Admin.
 Code Ch.
 NR 214, municipal sludge regulated under Wis.
 Admin.
 Code Ch.
 NR 204, or septage regulated under Wis.
 Admin.
 Code Ch.
-NR 113.

-(c) Manure, commercial fertilizer, and other nutrients shall be applied in conformance with a nutrient management plan as established in Wis.
+NR 113. - c.
+Manure, commercial fertilizer, and other nutrients shall be applied in conformance with a nutrient management plan as established in Wis.
 Admin.
-Code ATCP 50.04(3).

-1. The nutrient management plan shall be designed to limit or reduce the discharge of nutrients to waters of the state for the purpose of complying with state water quality standards and groundwater standards.

-2. Nutrient management plans for croplands in watersheds that contain impaired surface waters or in watersheds that contain outstanding or exceptional resource waters shall meet the following criteria:

-- (a) Unless otherwise provided in this subsection, the plan shall be designed to manage soil nutrient concentrations so as to maintain or reduce delivery of nutrients contributing to the impairment of impaired surface waters and to outstanding or exceptional resource waters. - (b) An updated plan shall be submitted to the department annually to ensure the plan meets requirements of this section. - (c) For lands in watersheds containing exceptional or outstanding resource waters, the plan may allow an increase in soil nutrient concentrations if the plan documents that any potential nutrient delivery to the exceptional or outstanding resource waters will not alter the background water quality of the exceptional or outstanding resource waters.
-For lands in watersheds containing impaired waters, the plan may allow an increase in soil nutrient concentrations if a low risk of delivery of nutrients from the land to the impaired water can be demonstrated.

-3. In this ordinance, impaired surface waters are waters identified as impaired pursuant to 33 USC 1313(d)(1)(A) and 40 CFR 130.7.
+Code ATCP 50.04(3). - i.
+The nutrient management plan shall be designed to limit or reduce the discharge of nutrients to waters of the state for the purpose of complying with state water quality standards and groundwater standards. - ii.
+Nutrient management plans for croplands in watersheds that contain impaired surface waters or in watersheds that contain outstanding or exceptional resource waters shall meet the following criteria: - 1.
+Unless otherwise provided in this subsection, the plan shall be designed to manage soil nutrient concentrations so as to maintain or reduce delivery of nutrients contributing to the impairment of impaired surface waters and to outstanding or exceptional resource waters. - 2.
+The Plan may allow for an increase in soil nutrient concentrations at a site if necessary to meet crop demands. - 3.
+For lands in watersheds containing exceptional or outstanding resource waters, the plan may allow an increase in soil nutrient concentrations if the plan documents that any potential nutrient delivery to the exceptional or outstanding resource waters will not alter the background water quality of the exceptional or outstanding resource waters.
+For lands in watersheds containing impaired waters, the plan may allow an increase in soil nutrient concentrations if a low risk of delivery of nutrients from the land to the impaired water can be demonstrated. - iii.
+In this ordinance, impaired surface waters are waters identified as impaired pursuant to 33 USC 1313(d)(1)(A) and 40 CFR 130.7.
 Outstanding and Exceptional Resource Waters are defined in Wis.
 Admin.
 Code Ch.
-NR 102.
+NR 102. - iv.
+An updated nutrient management plan shall be submitted to the department annually, by April 15th, to ensure the plan meets the requirements of this section.
+Submitted plans shall include a current DATCP approved checklist, full nutrient management plan and the associated soil test data.